 Infants (up to 12 months)

-PANCREAZE should be administered to infants immediately prior to each feeding, using a dosage of 2,000 to 4,000 lipase units per 120 mL of formula or per breast-feeding.
+PANCREAZE should be administered to infants immediately prior to each feeding, using a dosage of 2,600 lipase units per 120 mL of formula or per breast-feeding (i.e., one capsule with 2,600 USP units of lipase).
 Contents of the capsule may be sprinkled on small amounts of acidic soft food with a pH of 4.5 or less (e.g., applesauce) and given to the infant within 15 minutes.
 Contents of the capsule may also be administered directly to the mouth.
 Administration should be followed by breast milk or formula.
 Contents of the capsule should not be mixed directly into formula or breast milk as this may diminish efficacy.
 Care should be taken to ensure that PANCREAZE is not crushed or chewed or retained in the mouth, to avoid irritation of the oral mucosa.

 Children and Adults

 PANCREAZE should be taken during meals or snacks, with sufficient fluid.
 PANCREAZE capsules and capsule contents should not be crushed or chewed.
 Capsules should be swallowed whole.